 \textbf{On loss functions.}

 We also evaluate the proposed bone-constrained loss functions $\mathcal{L}_{\text{len}}$ and $\mathcal{L}_{\text{dir}}$ separately.
 We train the network with different combinations of loss functions on the STB and RHD datasets in three stages respectively.
 As reported in Tab.~\ref{tab:loss}, the network trained with our proposed bone-constrained loss functions performs better in all the three stages on both datasets.
-We also notice that the bone direction loss $\mathcal{L}_{dir}$ plays a more significant role compared to $\mathcal{L}_{\text{len}}$.
-This gives credits to the constraint on the orientation of bones that explicitly takes structural properties of human hands into consideration.
-Further, we demonstrate the visual comparison of estimated poses with and without bone-constrained losses in Fig.~\ref{fig:loss}.
-We observe that the estimated pose may have unnatural distortion in the direction of bones in the absence of the bone-constrained loss functions, {\it e.g.}, the little finger in the first row and the thumb in the second row.
-In contrast, our results exhibit natural and accurate structure in the orientation of bones with the proposed bone constraints enforced.
+We also notice that $\mathcal{L}_{dir}$ plays a more significant role compared to $\mathcal{L}_{\text{len}}$.
+This gives credits to the constraint on the orientation of bones that explicitly takes structural properties of hands into consideration.